Skip to Main Content

 • Applicants no longer employed.
 The applicants would only be in receipt of income from the holiday let business and rental income from the farmers.

 • Tight timescale.
-The vendor had requested that the transaction complete within two months.
+The vendor had requested that the transaction be completed within two months.

 Property Details